mnaufaldi1/Logistics-Dashboard/README.md

 - etc

 For the full dataset, check the folder raw_data
-> Note: This project uses a simulated dataset (Kaggle) designed to replicate real logistics scenarios.
+> Note: This project uses a real dataset from ([Kaggle](https://www.kaggle.com/datasets/yogape/logistics-operations-database)) designed to replicate real logistics scenarios.

 ---